All Episodes

 I really do.

-He wanted to make sure the United States people, citizens were well taken care of, protected.
+He wanted to make sure the United States people, citizens, were well taken care of, protected.

-That's the type of person he he loved his country.
+That's the type of person.

-He he said the year that he got killed on 4th of July, happy birthday to the greatest nation on earth, the greatest nation on earth.
+He said the year that he got killed on 4th of July, happy birthday to the greatest nation on earth, the greatest nation on earth.

 Don't tread on me.